emacs-mirror/emacs/mps/manual/source/guide/overview.rst

 For a much more detailed technical overview of the MPS, see [BROOKSBY02]_.

+If you're going to try it out, see :ref:`guide-build`.

 If you have a program in need of memory management, then you'll want to learn how to integrate it with the Memory Pool System.
 See :ref:`guide-lang`.

-If you want to know the technical details, they appear in the :ref:`reference`.
+If you want to know more technical details, they appear in the :ref:`reference`.